-Required Developer Information, along with a Notice of Failure to File on EMMA.
-Additionally, when the District filed the fiscal year 2020 report, the District failed to associate CUSIP numbers 92823PLH7 and 92823PMD5 with such filing.
-A notice reflecting this failure was field on August 20, 2021.
+The District has complied in all material respects with its previous continuing disclosure agreements made in accordance with SEC Rule 15c2-12 except with respect to the fiscal year ended December 31, 2020.
+The District filed all continuing disclosure information required with respect to the District; however, at the time the fiscal year 2020 report was filed, the District failed to associate CUSIP numbers 92823PLH7 and 92823PMD5 with such filing.
+A notice reflecting this failure was filed on August 20, 2021.
 The CUSIP numbers have since been associated with the filing and the District has implemented procedures to ensure that all outstanding CUSIP numbers are associated with future filings.